mozillauwu/mozillauwu.github.io/designzilla/README.md

 ## One Page Website Design Hackathon

-DesignZilla is [one page website](https://onepagelove.com/what-exactly-is-a-one-page-website) design hackathon where you have to design a simple web page for “Mozilla Campus Club - UWU”.
+DesignZilla V2.0 is [one page website](https://onepagelove.com/what-exactly-is-a-one-page-website) design hackathon where you have to design a simple web page for “Computer Society - UWU”.

 ### Task

 1. Select a good HTML template (If they have licenses create single `LICENSE.md`).

-2. Design a simple one page website for “Mozilla Campus Club - UWU” using given [resources](#resources)
+2. Design a simple one page website for “Computer Society - UWU” using given [resources](#resources)

 3. Submit your one page website as a compressed zip file to [Submission](submission) form.